cvxr/TFOCS/README.md

 subject to requirements of attribution and non-endorsement, and a disclaimer of warranty contained therein.

+### TFOCS in the press
+We were award the [Beale-Orchard-Hays prize](http://www.mathopt.org/?nav=boh#winners) in 2015 for excellence in mathematical programming.

 ## Downloading

 The source code for TFOCS is now hosted on